 - pay annually the agreed Membership quota to the World Association.

 2. Associate Membership

-There are several types of Member Organizations within WAGGGS.
+There are several types of Member Organisations within WAGGGS.

-The majority of Member Organizations have one Girl Guide or Girl Scout organization in a country and the membership is entirely female.
-However, in some countries the Member Organization may have a number of boys and young men as members.
+The majority of Member Organisations have one Girl Guide or Girl Scout organisation in a country and the membership is entirely female.
+However, in some countries the Member Organisation may have a number of boys and young men as members.

 2. Scout and Guide National Associations (SAGNOs)

-In some Member Organizations and Component Associations, girls and women are members of WAGGGS and boys and men are members of the World Organization of the Scout Movement (WOSM).
+In some Member Organisations and Component Associations, girls and women are members of WAGGGS and boys and men are members of the World Organisation of the Scout Movement (WOSM).

 In these Associations, there may be many different types of structures but generally the girls and the boys, men and women are not in separate sections.
 The girls and boys may work in separate groups at different ages, for different events, or may have different programmes for some of the time.